Murder of Suzanne Capper: McNeilly prison controversy

 While she was incarcerated at HM Prison Durham, a routine security check in 1996 uncovered letters which revealed McNeilly had been having an affair with the prison governor, Mike Martin.
 The married officer resigned his position before disciplinary action could be taken.
 McNeilly, who was sharing a wing with Rosemary West and Myra Hindley, was immediately transferred to HM Prison New Hall.

 Releases from prison

 Leigh was freed early from his sentence in 1998, as was Pook, in May 2001.
 Both were released on licence.

+Dudson was released in 2013, after having his 18 year minimum cut by two years in 2002.

 McNeilly was paroled in 2015, after having her 25 year minimum cut by one year, and being described as a "model prisoner".

+Jean Powell was released in 2017.

+Glyn Powell was released on licence in May 2023.

 Reactions

 Social environment

 There was wide commentary in the news media about the social situation in and around Moston.
 Writing in The Times, Jon Ronson focused on Manchester's apparent economic imbalance, pointing out that while "superficially, it is a city of growth"—hosting international environmental conferences in 1993 and bidding to host the 2000 Olympic Games—this could not disguise the realities of the poor quality of "built-to-collapse" housing, the city council's policy on homelessness, poverty, street violence and drug culture, all of which played parts in the events leading up to Capper's murder.
 The city, he said, had violent "no-go" areas, where "you can expect to be mugged," created through drug abuse and hopelessness, and populated by people who "don't work, have no money, and rarely leave the houses—that they find themselves living in—before dark."
 Ronson highlighted a city of contrasts, where "expensive canal-side cafes are springing up faster than you can count them; the joke around town is that you can sip cappuccino all day and gaze out at the corpses floating past."

 David Ward, writing in The Guardian, similarly drew attention to the housing policies, and quoted an older Moston resident as saying: "These people are moving in and out every three months.
 They're illiterate, half of them—just shagging and having kids."

 The Daily Mail—in what Barker and Petley called "ideological overdrive"—described Capper's killers as "the product of a society that tolerates petty crime, the break-up of families and feckless spending...
 Most of Suzanne's tormentors were on social security ... [and belonged to] an underclass which is a grave threat to Britain's future."

 Author Carol Anne Davis agreed that, when looking for answers about how this crime came about, one need only "look at the upbringings of these women, who were single parents to three children by their mid-twenties, had teenage boyfriends who were barely legal, and who supported themselves through drug dealing and theft."